Introduction to Projects

 If you have a very important change that you want to get reviewed and published, but your colleagues are busy working on a plethora of other changes, projects can help you by allowing you to set aside your changes which can be independently reviewed and published.
 This is particularly useful for standalone items such as new landing pages.

-Moreover, because Bloomreach Experience Manager is a multi-channel content management system, all workflow operations fully take the multi-channel capabilities of the platform in consideration and seamlessly work across and span all channels.
+Moreover, because brX Content is a multi-channel content management system, all workflow operations fully take the multi-channel capabilities of the platform in consideration and seamlessly work across and span all channels.

 Running a campaign